 If the soiled area is large, the entire section of the sofa (cushion, armrest) should be cleaned to prevent streaking or discoloration.

-Dry cleaning solvents are highly effective on oily stains, but it may not remove all traces of water-based stains like Kool-Aid or wine that contains dyes or tannins.
+Dry cleaning solvents are highly effective on oily stains, but they may not remove all traces of water-based stains like Kool-Aid or wine that contains dyes or tannins.

 Dry the Upholstery